+91 8454961928 [email protected]

 Login

-Confluence of Indus-Zanskar: Where two mighty rivers meet
+Confluence of awesome Indus-Zanskar: Where 2 mighty rivers meet

 The confluence of the rivers Indus and Zanskar in Leh-Ladakh is roughly around 35 to 40 km away from the town of Leh along the late Srinagar highway which is Nh1.
 The two rivers, Indus and Zanskar meet each other very close to the village of Nimmu which is also the ending point for the river rafting that happens on the Zanskar.